½cupunsalted butter (1 stick)You will be melting this

 Preheat oven to 350℉.

-Using a spatula, stir in the light brown sugar (½ cup) and granulated sugar (¼ cup) until combined.
-Add the egg (1 large) and vanillaextract(2 teaspoons), then stir.
+Using a spatula, stir in the½ cup light brown sugar and ¼ cup granulated sugaruntil combined.
+Add the 1 large egg and 1 teaspoon vanilla extract, then stir.

 Drop chunks of dough into a greased and parchment-lined 9x13" pan, then use a spatula or your hands (sprayed with nonstick cooking spray) to smooth it out.